 While there is no universal set of steps that will work for everyone, these actions may help if you have been a victim of a hate crime:

 - Call 911 for Immediate Assistance – You know yourself and your situation better than anyone.
 Trust your instincts and call for help if you feel you are in danger.
 If you call, you can ask the responding officer for an emergency protective order against the perpetrator.
-When calling 911 or making a police report, you may ask if the police department has a liaison officer; in some agencies, specially trained officers work with community members with additional sensitivity and cultural competence when they have experienced a hate crime.

-- Record What Happened – Write down as much detail about the crime as soon as possible after the crime.
+- Record What Happened– Write down as much detail about the crime as soon as possible after the crime.
 After experiencing trauma, important details can be forgotten.
 Hate language is the most common way to determine if the incident was motivated by bias and recording exactly what was said may be helpful throughout the duration of your case.

-- File a Police Report – If you feel it was a hate-motivated incident and you report the crime, ask the responding officer to check the box on the police report for hate crime.
+- File a Police Report– If you feel it was a hate-motivated incident and you report the crime, ask the responding officer to check the box on the police report for hate crime.
 Ask for a copy of the report for your personal records.
 Be sure to note the responding officer’s name and badge number.

-- Lean on Trusted Friends and Family – You don’t have to figure out what to do next by yourself and letting trusted friends and family support you can be helpful after experiencing a hate crime.
+- Lean on Trusted Friends and Family– You don’t have to figure out what to do next by yourself and letting trusted friends and family support you can be helpful after experiencing a hate crime.
 Consider accepting help driving to appointments, coordinating meals, and child care.
 If what happened to you is attracting media attention, ask someone you trust to speak on your behalf if you are not comfortable or able to do so.

-- Find an Attorney – A lawyer can help ensure your legal rights are respected during a criminal case or they can help you explore the option of filing a civil lawsuit.
+- Find an Attorney– A lawyer can help ensure your legal rights are respected during a criminal case or they can help you explore the option of filing a civil lawsuit.

-- If You Don’t Trust the Local Authorities – It is possible that you’ll feel that the agencies charged with investigating and prosecuting the crime against you are not putting enough effort into your case.
+- If You Don’t Trust the Authorities– It is possible that you’ll feel that the agencies charged with investigating and prosecuting the crime against you are not putting enough effort into your case.
 If you feel that way, consider reaching out to an advocate for support or file a report of the crime with the local FBI field office.
 Find your local FBI field office here.

 The Federal Bureau of Investigation (FBI) Civil Rights Program investigates hate crimes.

-The U.S. Commission on Civil Rights (USCCR) maintains two complaint lines and e-mail contact addresses for reporting hate crimes, discrimination, and harassment.
+The U.S. Commission on Civil Rights maintains two complaint lines and e-mail contact addresses for reporting hate crimes, discrimination, and harassment.
 Information on the complaint process can be found at the USCCR website.

 Partners Against Hate represents a joint effort by the Anti-Defamation League, the Leadership Conference Education Fund, and the Center for the Prevention of Hate Violence to address the problem of hate violence among youth.

 Muslim Advocates has compiled a comprehensive list of resources that can be used to report hate crimes in all 50 states and the District of Columbia.
+To find where to report hate crimes in your state, select your state from the list.

 Asian American Legal Defense and Education Fund (AALDEF) focuses on critical issues affecting Asian Americans, including immigrant rights, civic participation and voting rights, economic justice for workers, language access to services, educational equity, housing and environmental justice, and the elimination of anti-Asian violence, police misconduct, and human trafficking.